Vietnam.vn - Nền tảng quảng bá Việt Nam

 Birmingham's 2023-24 budget deficit is forecast to be £87 million ($109 million).

-Deputy leader Sharon Thompson said the council was facing long-term issues, including equal pay, and blamed the UK's ruling party for Birmingham losing £1bn in funding.
+Deputy City Council leader Sharon Thompson said they were facing long-term issues, including equal pay, and blamed the UK's ruling party for Birmingham losing £1 billion in funding.

 “Like every city across the country, we are facing unprecedented financial challenges.
 From a sudden increase in welfare needs, to a decline in business revenues and the impact of rampant inflation,” Ms Thompson said.